avo1kov/SMS-Forwarder/README.md

 ## Pre-build settings

 Set variables `TELEGRAM_API_TOKEN` and `CHAT_ID` into `local.properties`.
 You can get the Telegram Bot token through [@BotFather](https://t.me/BotFather).
 Also, you should create Telegram Channel and add a bot to it as admin.

+## Run in background

+There can be some troubles with the stable app working in the background.
+It would be best if you researched how to prevent suspending the app on your specific device.
+There are various ways for different devices and different vendors.
+You can find some guides at [https://dontkillmyapp.com](https://dontkillmyapp.com).